Symptoms of Periodontal Disease

 Medical Conditions Associated with Periodontal Disease

-Diabetes: There is a strong two-way association between diabetes (both type 1 and 2) and periodontal disease.
-People with diabetes who have poorly controlled blood sugar (glucose) levels are at high risk for developing many kinds of infections, including periodontal disease.
+There is a strong two-way association between diabetes (both type 1 and 2) and periodontal disease.
+People with diabetes who have poorly controlled blood sugar (glucose) levels are at high risk of developing many kinds of infections, including periodontal disease.
 There is also evidence that periodontal disease may adversely affect blood sugar (glycemic) control, which can increase the risk for other health complications.

-Prescription Medications: Gingival overgrowth can be a side effect of many drugs including certain types of oral contraceptives, antidepressants, and heart medications.
+Gingival overgrowth can be a side effect of many drugs including certain types of oral contraceptives, antidepressants, and heart medications.
 Any drug that has a side effect of dry mouth can increase the risk for gum disease.

 Oral bisphosphonates, which are used to treat osteoporosis, have in rare cases caused osteonecrosis (bone destruction) of the jaw.
 (Intravenous bisphosphonates, which are used in cancer treatment, are more likely to cause osteonecrosis.)
 Your dentist or oral surgeon may need to take special precautions when performing dental surgery.
 In any case, be sure to inform your dentist of all medications you take.